wjdavis90/ZyGoLife/README.md

 # ZyGoLife_Phylogenomics
-The files, scripts, and data here are for the article:

-Davis WJ et al. 2019. rest of citation

-The scripts are modifed based on the scripts provided in the [Spatafora et al. folder](https://github.com/zygolife/Phylogenomics "Phylogenomics") on the ZyGoLife's Github page.
+The files, scripts, and data here are for the projects I worked on as part of the ZyGoLife Project.
+Scripts in the Phylogenomics subfolder are modifed based on the scripts provided in the [Spatafora et al. folder](https://github.com/zygolife/Phylogenomics "Phylogenomics") on the ZyGoLife's Github page.
 The scripts are [licensed](https://github.com/zygolife/Phylogenomics/blob/master/LICENSE) under Creative Commons Zero v1.0 Universial.